-The date of the third balance sheet must be the beginning of the preceding period, regardless of whether the entity presents additional comparative information for earlier periods.
+The date of the third statement of financial position must be the beginning of the preceding period, regardless of whether the entity presents additional comparative information for earlier periods.

 AASB101(40C),(41) AASB108 7.
-Where the entity is required to include a third balance sheet, it must provide appropriate explanations about the changes in accounting policies, other restatements or reclassifications, as required under paragraph 41 of AASB 101 and AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.
+Where the entity is required to include a third statement of financial position, it must provide appropriate explanations about the changes in accounting policies, other restatements or reclassifications, as required under paragraph 41 of AASB 101 and AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.
 However, the entity does not need to include the additional comparatives in the related notes.
 This contrasts with the position where an entity chooses to present additional comparative information as permitted by paragraphs 38C and 38D of AASB 101.